OfficeDev/office-js-docs-pr/docs/outlook/limits-for-activation-and-javascript-api-for-outlook-add-ins.md

 ## Limits on where add-ins activate

-Add-ins are designed to activate in the user's main mailbox only.
-Add-ins do not activate in shared mailboxes, folders from other user's mailboxes opened with delegate access, archive mailboxes, or public folders.
+By default, add-ins are designed to activate in the user's main mailbox only.
+That means add-ins don't usually activate in shared mailboxes, folders from other user's mailboxes opened with delegate access, archive mailboxes, or public folders.
+However, add-ins that support [delegate access or shared folders](delegate-access.md) should activate.

 ## Limits for activation rules